 The Board supports the right of students, staff, and community members to have reasonable access to various information formats and believes it is incumbent upon students, staff, and community members to utilize this privilege in an appropriate and responsible manner.

-Certified employees are required to follow Board policy and administrative procedures and guidelines designed to provide guidance for access to electronic media.
+All employees are required to follow Board policy and administrative procedures and guidelines designed to provide guidance for access to electronic media.
 In addition, all staff members are required to sign a written request/agreement prior to being granted independent access to electronic media involving District technological resources.
-Individuals who refuse to sign required acceptable use documents or who violate District rules governing the use of District technology shall be subject to loss or restriction of the privilege of using equipment, software, information access systems or other computing and telecommunications technologies.
+Individuals who refuse to sign required responsible use documents or who violate District rules governing the use of District technology shall be subject to loss or restriction of the privilege of using equipment, software, information access systems or other computing and telecommunications technologies.

 No Privacy Guarantee